-So you’re living that no-coffee-table life?
-Whether it’s by choice or by necessity, going sans coffee table doesn’t have to be a reflection on your space’s limitations, rather, it’s a chance to get creative with the space and budget available to you.
-Embrace the macro-trend that is minimalism with any one of these space-conscious, DIY-able, alternatives to a bulky coffee table.
+Whether it’s by choice or by necessity, going sans coffee table doesn’t have to be a reflection on your space’s limitations; rather, it’s a chance to get creative with the space and budget available to you.
+Embrace the macro-trend that is minimalism with any one of these space-conscious, DIY sofa tables.

 Get Crafty With IKEA Parts

 Says this DIY-er: “If you’re faced with an awkward room arrangement that doesn’t allow for side tables, I highly suggest giving a sofa table a try.”
 She suggests getting crafty and creative with IKEA parts – particularly the IKEA Lack shelf, which comes sanded, stained, and edged.

 Visit The Homes I Have Made for full instructions on how to make this IKEA parts DIY sofa table.